- Mark Tjia

-Mark Tjia, a veteran tennis coach with 18 years of coaching experience at multiple levels, was named UAB's head women's tennis coach on Jan.
-17, 2014
+Mark Tjia, a veteran tennis coach with 20 years of coaching experience at multiple levels, was named UAB's head women's tennis coach on Jan.
+17, 2014.

 After receiving his bachelor's degree in business administration from TCU in 1992, Tjia participated for several years on the ATP pro circuit.
 He achieved a high world ranking of No. 589 in singles in November 1994.
 After his playing days, he served as a coach on the WTA Tour and wrote and published the book "Loving the Battle!" - Tips to Improve Your Tennis Performance.